Mental Health

 Triggers are an example of something you may discuss during tobacco cessation counseling.
 In this instance, triggers are things that make you want to use tobacco.
 These could include talking on the phone, drinking a cup of coffee, drinking alcohol, feeling bored, or needing a break.
 Counseling will help you figure out how you can avoid or cope with your triggers so you don’t experience a recurrence of tobacco use.

 Contact your VA health care provider to learn about available local tobacco cessation clinics and group counseling sessions.
-To receive counseling over the phone, call 1‑855‑QUIT‑VET (1‑855‑784‑8838) to receive support from a trained Quit VET counselor.
+To receive counseling over the phone from a trained Quit VET counselor, call 1‑855‑QUIT‑VET (1‑855‑784‑8838).

 Tobacco contains nicotine, a highly addictive chemical.
 When you stop using tobacco, you’ll likely experience withdrawal symptoms from the lack of nicotine, which can include irritability, anxiety, depression, hunger, restlessness, insomnia, and cravings.
 Using medications approved by the Food and Drug Administration can help you manage these withdrawal symptoms and cope with the urge to smoke or use smokeless tobacco.